AerisG222/mikeandwan.us/docs/container-setup.md

 - enable service account to use sudo (for setup script)
   - `vigr` - add user to wheel group

+- modify the postgres config pg_hba.conf in the volume to allow md5 auth for all ip connections

 ## SOLR

 After setting up the Solr container, it would not start because it kept on indicating there was a permission issue